RandyBoBandy92/bcit_tutorials/React-Router-and-htaccess.md

 4. `/about`
 5. `/contact`

-Everything seems to be working fine in development, so you build and upload it to your FTP site.
-Everything seems to be working fine, except for the routes.
+Everything seems to be working in development, so you build and upload it to your FTP site.
+It is working fine there too, except for the routes.
 You can access the home page, but when your browser is already on a route and you do a full refresh, you get a 404 error.

 ## What's going on?